fastmcp-me/databricks-mcp-server/README.md

 # Databricks MCP Server

-A Model Control Protocol (MCP) server for interacting with Databricks.
+A Model Context Protocol (MCP) server for interacting with Databricks.

 ## Features

-The Databricks MCP Server provides a Model Control Protocol (MCP) interface to interact with Databricks workspaces.
+The Databricks MCP Server provides a Model Context Protocol (MCP) interface to interact with Databricks workspaces.
 It offers the following functionalities:

 ### List Catalogs